hiiri/info-hub/README.md

 # info-hub
-Dashboard for useful daily home data
+Dashboard for useful daily home data created using Node.js and React.

 ## Todo